HappyFrowl/documentation/Linux/SystemAdministration.md

 * Cgroups can be applied from the commnad line or from systemd
   * Manual creation happened through the **`cgconifg`** service and the **`cgred`** process
 * Docker and Kubernetes use `cgroups` to manage container resource allocation

 ### Depdendency management
- * Different statements can be used in hte unit sectiopn to define unit file dependencies:
+ * Different statements can be used in the unit section to define unit file dependencies:
-  * **before**: This unit starts before the specified unit
+  * **Before**: This unit starts before the specified unit
-  * **after**: This unit starts when the specified unit is started
+  * **After**: This unit starts when the specified unit is started
-  * **requires**: when this unit starts, the unit listed here is also started.
+  * **Requires**: when this unit starts, the unit listed here is also started.
 If the specified unit fails, this one also fails
-  * **wanted**:  when this unit starts, the unit listed here is also started
+  * **WantedBy**:  when this unit starts, the unit listed here is also started
 * To create such a dependency:
   * `systemctl edit <name.service>`
   * add lines